Optimize Print Quality

 Pixel Alignment and Dithering

 Your computer's screen has many more dots than the printer... so Label LIVE has to tell the printer exactly where to place the black dots.
 It does this using a technique called dithering.
 Label LIVE has built-in dithering for images.
 We recommend trying at least two: Threshold and Floyd-Steinberg.
+Test both and choose the one that works best for your label.

 Here's a quick fake logo I created to illustrate the differences in dithering.